25 Jan Pre-Mediation Conferences

 ABOUT THE AUTHOR

 Vance Cooper is principal of Cooper Mediation Inc. Vance devotes 100% of his professional time to mediating and arbitrating primarily personal injury and insurance cases.
-He serves as an arbitrator in loss transfer and party disputes under the Insurance Act.
+He serves as an arbitrator in loss transfer and priority disputes under the Insurance Act.
 Vance is a Distinguished Fellow of the International Academy of Mediators, a Chartered Mediator of the ADR Institute of Canada and a Certified Mediator by the International Mediation Institute.
 He was also recently inducted to the Ontario Chapter of the Canadian Academy of Distinguished Neutrals (CADN).

 Vance can be reached at firstname.lastname@example.org or (647) 777-4011.